Paneer butter masala recipe with step by step pictures, video. The popular restaurant style gravy side dish for Indian flatbreads.

 8. Heat oil and temper with Cardamom, cinnamon and cloves.

-9. Add the ground onion tomato paste and tip in red chilli powder, coriander powder, turmeric, kasoori methi and mix well.
+9. Add the ground onion tomato masala and tip in red chilli powder, coriander powder, turmeric, kasoori methi and saute well.

-10. Continue frying the masala for 4-5 minutes in medium flame or until the raw smell goes off.
+10. Continue frying the masala for 4-5 minutes in medium heat or until the raw smell goes off.

-11. The onion tomato mixture should be thick, shiny and ooze oil.
+11. The onion tomato masala should be thick, shiny and ooze oil.
 Add oil in between if needed.

-12. After that, pour milk little at a time in low flame and stir well to mix.
-Repeat again until you add all the milk.
+12. After that, pour milk little at a time in low heat and stir well.
+Repeat again until you add all the milk to masala.

 14. Once it start to bubble again, add paneer drained from water.